devklick/lottery/src/Lottery.DB/README.md

 > be used when invoking the `dotnet ef` tool.
 We do this by specifying the `--context` argument
 > along with the name of the DBContext, `MaintenanceDBContext`.

 This may take a couple of seconds to complete.
-Once complete, you can check your postgres instance for a newly created database called `scene_it` and browse the tables that have been created in it.
+Once complete, you can check your postgres instance for a newly created database called `lottery` and browse the tables that have been created in it.